-2. CENTRAL BANK'S REVIEW PROCESS
+3 CENTRAL BANK'S REVIEW PROCESS

 Reviews of the annual returns and AAR may reveal that an AA's valuation calls for further assessment and questioning.
-Working papers and documentation required to support the computation of the policy liabilities and other actuarial liabilities reported in the annual returns and the AAR must be made available to the IOFI upon request.
+Working papers and documentation required to support the computation of the policy liabilities and other actuarial liabilities reported in the annual returns and the AAR must be made available to the Inspector upon request.

-Where the IOFI determines that the provision for policy liabilities and other actuarial liabilities are inappropriate, section 212(3) of the Act gives the IOFI the authority to disallow assumptions and methods in accordance with section 148 of the Act.
-Further, where the IOFI determines that the appropriateness of particular assumptions or methods is not sufficiently demonstrated, the IOFI shall require the AA to adopt other acceptable assumptions or methods, and to re-compute the policy liabilities and other actuarial liabilities.
-In such a situation, the AA must re-submit the AAR by a deadline stipulated by the IOFI.
-The IOFI may also require the insurer to amend the annual returns in accordance with section 148 of the Act.
-Alternatively, the IOFI may ask the insurer to reflect the changes in the annual returns for the following year.
-The IOFI may in the alternative, in accordance with Section 153(1) of the Act, request a report from an independent actuary.
+Where the Inspector determines that the provision for policy liabilities and other actuarial liabilities are inappropriate, section 212(3) of the Act gives the Inspector the authority to disallow assumptions and methods.
+Further, where the Inspector determines that the appropriateness of particular assumptions or methods is not sufficiently demonstrated, the Inspector shall require the AA to adopt other acceptable assumptions or methods, and to re-compute the policy liabilities and other actuarial liabilities.
+In such a situation, the AA must re-submit the AAR by a deadline stipulated by the Inspector.
+The Inspector may also require the insurer to amend the annual returns in accordance with section 148 of the Act.
+Alternatively, the Inspector may ask the insurer to reflect the changes in the annual returns for the following year.
+The Inspector may in the alternative, in accordance with section 153(1) of the Act, request a report from an independent actuary.